Alaska47/RC3CTF-2016-Writeups/forensics/200-Graphic-Design/README.md

 ![stego1.png]()

-Looking at the 3D model, I started playing around with it.
-Its mouth was open, so I decided to try zooming in on its mouth to see if I could get inside.
-Suprisingly, there was some text inside the model!
-Playing with the zoom settings and maneuvering around reveals the entire flag.
+At first, I was using a random 3D modelling software that I found on the Windows Store with 0 additional features.
+Finding "3D Builder" useless, I decided to switch to a more featured 3D modelling software, [Open 3D Model Viewer](http://www.open3mod.com/).
+After opening it in that software, I found some text inside the dinosaur.
+Zooming in more closely revealed the flag shown below.

 ![flag.png]()

 #Flag
+RC3-2016-St3GG3rz